 In 1996 I went to Greece and was the Geoarchaeology Fellow at the American School of Classical Studies, where I conducted research on the evolution of the Marathon delta-coastal plain, the site of the 490 B.C. battle between Athens and Persia.

-In 2000 I came to Norwich to join Dave Westerman in a two person department.
-My interests are still in geoarchaeology, for example, the image at the top of the page is from Greece, where I’ve been working at Roman and Bronze Age sites, in this case taking and field analyzing cores of sediments burying a site in the Peloponnese.
+In 2000 I came to Norwich to join Dave Westerman in a two person department that has since grown to five (4 full time professors and a research associate).
+My interests are still in geoarchaeology; for example, the image at the top of the page is from Greece, where I’ve been working at Roman and Bronze Age sites, in this case taking and describing cores of sediments burying a site in the Peloponnese.
 I have also spent several summers mapping glacial deposits for the Vermont Geological Survey, and students have been able to convince me to take on a wide variety of projects, from stream studies to glacial till geochemistry to basin analysis derived from variability in turbidite sequences.

 Here is a brief (pdf) version of my resume.